 Art can be the salve that helps us face problems and personal traumas which may otherwise be too painful or uncomfortable to confront.
-Our programs, information, and activities are infused with the arts in various ways, and we encourage families to experience and participate in the arts together.
-We use the arts to address our inner state of mind and perceptions, interpersonal relationships, cultural norms and shifts, and our connections to Nature which unifies us all.
+Our programs, information, and activities are infused with the arts in various ways, and we encourage families to experience and participate in them together.
+We use the arts to explore and address our inner states of mind and perceptions, interpersonal relationships, cultural norms and cultural shifts, and our connections to Nature which unifies us all.

 Members of the Family Spirals® Arts League – composed of artists, scholars, critics, administrators and philanthropists – will support projects, lead workshops, curate exhibits, judge competitions, and participate in performances online and at locales around the world.
 Arts League members will represent different cultural backgrounds, within and outside established art institutions and programs.

-Interested in learning more about our Arts League and programs?
+Interested in learning more about our programs or joining our Arts League?
 Contact us!

 Sofonisba Anguissola, Three Siblings of the Gaddi Family with Dog, c.
 1555-1560, oil on panel, 74 cm x 95 cm, private collection.

 Oscar García Rivera, Comparsa, 1940.
 Juan A. Martínez y el Vero Beach Museum of Art.

 Frida Kahlo, My Grandparents, My Parents, and I (Family Tree), 1936, oil and tempera on zinc, 30.7 x 34.5 cm, MOMA, NY. © 2017 Banco de México Diego Rivera Frida Kahlo Museums Trust, Mexico, D.F. / Artists Rights Society (ARS), New York.